axibase/atsd/administration/migration/cluster.md

 The job creates a new data table, convert data from the backup table to the new format, and store the data in the new table.

-The optional `drop-annotations` flag discards duplicate series annotations when copying the data.
+The optional `drop-annotations` setting discards duplicate series annotations when copying the data.

 #### Custom Table Prefix